loans.com.au - New - Variable Rate Special

 For example, someone might negotiate a chattel mortgage to include a large initial deposit, so that more can be written off as a tax deduction that year.
 Meanwhile, someone else might simply use a chattel mortgage to get a lower interest rate than mainstream lenders are offering.

-Or, people who need an essential business vehicle, and expect it to increase their income, might want try for a chattel mortgage that allows early repayments.
+Or, people who need an essential business vehicle, and expect it to increase their income, might want to try for a chattel mortgage that allows early repayments.

 None of the following information should be construed as tax advice, or even a suggestion.
-It’s simply to give you an idea of the potential opportunities offers by chattel mortgages.
+It’s simply to give you an idea of the potential opportunities offered by chattel mortgages.
 Everyone’s situation is different and the following information might not be applicable to your needs.
 You may want to consult a tax adviser or accountant before taking any action.

 One of the main features of chattel mortgages, compared to something like a lease agreement, is that you become the owner of the car right away.